 All research manuscripts accepted for presentation will be subject peer review process.

-- Abstract book (proceedings) shall be published, both online (freely available on conference and organizer website(s) to be accessible throughout the world) and in the form of printed (only in case of offline conference) abstract book distributed during the conference.
+- Abstract book (proceedings) shall be published, online (freely available on conference and organizer website(s) to be accessible throughout the world).

 1. Oral Presentation

 Oral Presentations shall take 10-15 minutes, excluding 3-5 minutes for Q&A.